 Bulb Pot (France), ca 1900 in 18th century style

-This is a Bulb pot.
-It was decorated by Jean-Baptiste Solomé.
+This is a bulb pot.
+It was manufactured by Olérys and Laugier's pottery factory and decorated by Jean-Baptiste Solomé.
 It is dated ca 1900 in 18th century style and we acquired it in 2006.
 Its medium is tin-glazed earthenware.
 It is a part of the Product Design and Decorative Arts department.

 Faïence from Moustiers, France, a town in the Alpine area in the southeast of France, has been made since at least the 16th century.
 The dynastic families of Clérissy, Olery, and Laugier grew to flourish in the production of high- and low-temperature fired earthenware of especially artistic creativity in the late 17th and 18th centuries.
 A monastic Prior and economist of Italian origin, Lazzaro Porri is thought to have brought the formula for tin-glazed enamel to the Clérissy family in 1671.
 Artistic creativity and an increasing range of coloration developed during the 18th century.